Sterling up on UK GDP, eyes first weekly rise in four

 A persistently wide current account deficit, deteriorating public finances and weak wage growth that dampens consumer spending are also factors.

-Earlier this week, BoE chief economist Andy Haldane said he was "gloomier" on the economy, implying that rates could remain "lower for longer".
+Earlier this week, BoE chief economist Andy Haldane said he was "gloomier" on the economy, implying that interest rates could remain "lower for longer".
+(Editing by Catherine Evans)

-Investors are also becoming increasingly wary about political risks in Britain, which they say could have a bearing on investment flows and sterling.

-Analysts said the European Commission's proposal to raise Britain's contribution to the EU budget by 2.1 billion euros - due to the British economy growing faster compared to other EU partners - could not have come at a worst time.

 * Graphic: Trade-weighted sterling since Brexit vote http://tmsnrt.rs/2hwV9Hv